 Traditionally the event is announced as part of the festival weekend however the organising committee have decided, with much deliberation and consideration, to re-schedule this year’s festival into the summer.
 The Festival will now take place on the weekend of 18th and 19th June in venues to be announced soon.
 The festival for much of the last 38 years has taken place during the last weekend in February, however due to the ongoing pandemic and uncertainty around capacity and restrictions on live events we have taken this difficult decision to move the festival.
 While the festival took place successfully online in 2021 we are reluctant to present a full virtual festival again this year.
 We are, instead, committed to presenting live opportunities for readers and writers alike to come together in the warm welcoming environment of Limerick City.
 We are confident that by moving the event to the summer time we will have a greater chance of being able to celebrate the festival together in person as in years past.

 For more information and updates, please follow us on social media, Facebook – @limerickliteraryfestival, Twitter @kobweekend, and Instagram @limerickliteraryfestival.
 You can also subscribe to our newletter, by clicking the link below.

-We hope you will enjoy the 2021 festival, which celebrates writers, artists, books and readers.
+We hope to see you in June at the 2022 festival, which will celebrate writers, artists, books and readers.